r2binx/heimboard/backend/README.md

 ## Usage
 There are two ways of running the backend.
 Either by downloading the prebuilt binaries or straight from source.

-The first thing to to is get and setup [.config](https://github.com/r2binx/heimboard/blob/main/backend/.config) according to your neeeds.
+The first thing to do is to get and setup [.config](https://github.com/r2binx/heimboard/blob/main/backend/.config) according to your neeeds.

 ### Prebuilt
 - download the binary for you architecture e.g.: `wget https://github.com/r2binx/heimboard/releases/download/latest/heimboard-backend.linux-$(uname -m)`
 - make sure it's executable `chmod +x heimboard-backend.linux-$(uname-m)`
 - run it `./heimboard-backend.linux-$(uname-m)`
+- make sure `.config` is in the same directory

 ### Manually
+- configure `.config`
-- Install requirements: `make deps`
+- Install dependencies: `make deps`
 - run `make dev`

 -----